jakelever/swc-machine-learning-short/_episodes/03-files.md

 - "`mkdir path` creates a new directory."
 - "`mv old new` moves (renames) a file or directory."
 - "`rm path` removes (deletes) a file."
+- "`*` matches zero or more characters in a filename, so `*.txt` matches all files ending in `.txt`."
 - "The shell does not have a trash bin: once something is deleted, it's really gone."
+- "`head` displays the first few lines of its input."
+- "`tail` displays the last few lines of its input."
 ---

 ## Bank statements